10 Fall Foods for Fast Weight LossArticle posted in: Diet & Nutrition

-WHY: Not only does cinnamon give food natural sweetness without adding calories, it has been found to help control blood sugar, says a report, published in the journal Nutrition Research.
-Cinnamon is a Free Food in your Nutrisystem weight loss plan, so you can enjoy as much of it as you want.
+Why: Not only does cinnamon give food natural sweetness without adding calories, but it has also been found to help control blood sugar, says a report, published in the journal Nutrition Research.
+Cinnamon is a Free Food on your , so you can enjoy as much of it as you want.

-TRY: Our Cinnamon Protein Mug Cake is loaded with flavor and energy-boosting protein but low in calories and sugar.
+Try: Our Cinnamon Protein Mug Cake recipe is loaded with flavor and energy-boosting protein but low in calories and sugar.
 Plus, it’s so quick and easy to make—no baking skills required.

 Why: “The practice of regular consumption of mushrooms is effective in the treatment of metabolic syndrome, including obesity,” according to a review, published in the journal Molecules.
 One study found that participants who ate mushrooms experienced a lower body mass index (BMI), decreased belly circumference and an increase in satiety.

 Try: For parties or everyday snacks, Simple Stuffed Mushrooms bring you the benefits of mushrooms with the zingy flavors of marinara sauce and garlic and the creamy textures of ricotta and mozzarella cheeses.